kushal-10/inventory-dynamics/README.md

 ## Documentation

-For more in-depth documentation, please refer to the [documentation](https://inventory-optimization.readthedocs.io/en/latest/).
+For a more detailed documentation, please refer to our official [documentation](https://inventory-optimization.readthedocs.io/en/latest/).

 ## Contribution